lino-framework/welfare/docs/tested/debts.rst

 >>> from django.test import Client
 >>> import json

+We switch to German because the first PCSW with Lino was the one in Eupen:

+>>> translation.activate('de')

 We can now refer to every installed app via it's `app_label`.
 For example here is how we can verify here that the demo database has three Budgets: